Pasta al forno – baked pasta the Italian way

 Housewives and cooks in each Italian region have a slightly different way of making ‘ragu’.
 However, the basic ingredients are much the same; two types of ground meat (often pork and beef or veal) fresh tomatoes or passata, carrots and onions, stock and wine.
 The rest of the ingredients vary from region to region and sometimes from cook to cook.
 Some add other vegetables, spices, herbs and Bolognese, for example, is made with milk.

 In some regions they also add hard boiled eggs and many add homemade bechamel sauce to the dish.
 Not every pasta al forno includes a soft cheese but most do.
 The most commonly used is mozzarella but scamorza, caciocavallo or provola are popular too.

-This recipe (see the next page) is made with Sicilian ragu which includes peas, caciocavallo and tortiglioni pasta.
+This recipe (see the next page) is made with ragu from Sicily , which includes peas, caciocavallo and tortiglioni pasta.
 It was yummilicous and despite the number sitting down to lunch that day, there was quite a bit left over so I was able to enjoy it the next day too!

 If you have never made pasta al forno, do give it a try.
 It’s a wonderful go-to dish when you are planning to feed a large number.
 I’d love to hear from any of you who make this recipe, so feel free to comment here on the blog or on my Instagram account!